mechetenco/dashboard/README.md

-Dashbord project to show understang of intermediate Html and Css
+Dashbord project to show understanding of intermediate Html and Css